 Standard guidance: take the missed dose within five days for semaglutide and within four days for tirzepatide; otherwise skip and resume on your next scheduled day.
 See our missed-dose guide for specifics.

-Can I switch from NexLife to NexLife?
+Can I switch from another GLP-1 provider to NexLife?

 Yes.
 Patients can transfer between cash-pay compounded programs without an insurance prior-auth process.
 Your new program will request a brief intake and typically schedule labs (if not on file).
 NexLife includes labs at no additional cost.